Claus1/unigui/README.md

 ![image](https://github.com/Claus1/unigui/assets/1247062/75d0f64c-d457-43c6-a909-0c97f4b4ab0f)

 ### Basic gui elements ###
-Normally they have type property which says unisi what data it contains and optionally how to draw the element.
+Normally they have type property which says unigui what data it contains and optionally how to draw the element.
-#### If the element name starts from _ , unisi will hide its name on the screen. ####
+#### If the element name starts from _ , unigui will hide its name on the screen. ####
 if we need to paint an icon in an element, add 'icon': 'any MD icon name' to the element constructor.

 #### Most constructor parameters are optional for Gui elements except the first one which is the element name. ####